maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/html/_sources/hildonobjects.txt

         Sets the alignment of the contents of the widget.
 If you don't need to change ``xscale`` or ``yscale`` you can just use :meth:`gtk.Button.set_alignment` instead.

-        Note that for this method to work properly the, child widget of ``button`` must be a :class:`GtkAlignment` .
-That's what :class:`HildonButton` uses by default, so this function will work unless you add a custom widget to ``button``.
+        Note that for this method to work properly the, child widget of ``button`` must be a :class:`gtk.Alignment` .
+That's what :class:`Button` uses by default, so this function will work unless you add a custom widget to ``button``.

         :param xalign: the horizontal alignment of the contents, from 0 (left) to 1 (right).
         :param yalign: the vertical alignment of the contents, from 0 (top) to 1 (bottom).